stellar/stellar-protocol/core/cap-TBD.md

 ## Test Cases

-Unit tests will have to be written to test the extension of TTL for contract code and instance.
+Unit tests will have to be written to test the extension of TTL separately for contract code and contract instance.

 ## Implementation